 What is a PBX?

-Pros and Cons of PBX System
+Benefits of IP PBX Phone System

-- A PBX business phone system reduces the number of phone lines to be run from an exchange to the business.
+- A business PBX phone system reduces the number of phone lines to be run from an exchange to the business.

 Different Types of PBXs

 In the early days, the PBX was entirely managed manually.
 A dedicated operator taking care of plugging to connect inbound calls to a particular extension, or to connect an extension to an outside line.
 This gave way to Private Automatic Branch Exchange (PABX), eliminating the need for an operator, while automating all functions.
 Both are analog, relying on traditional PSTN lines.

 The rise of the internet and Voice over Internet Protocol (VoIP) gave way to the IP PBX system.
 Initially, these relied on IP Phones, hardware routers, and exchanges.
 Currently, business IP PBX based phone systems make use of IP PBX software and “softphones”.
 These can be used on PCs, mobiles, and cloud technologies.
 Yet another development is the emergence of hosted IP PBX software.
 It comes with several advantages like IVR, audio-video conferencing, anytime anywhere use, cost reductions, and more.

 It would be correct to say that Analog PBX is on its way out.
 Hosted IP PBX software based business phone systems are the de-facto choice of both small and large businesses.

 Let’s take a look at different types of PBXs

 As the name suggests, the on-premise PBX system is installed in the business premises itself.
 Besides, it requires a dedicated telephone wiring that is solely maintained by an experienced PBX technician.
 The system connects to the telephone lines using Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) technologies.
 It is an ideal choice for businesses that have no expansion plans.
 Some of the key benefits of on-premise PBX include: